Listen, if you’re going to go through the crazy effort of starting and running your own business, you need to invest in a decent logo.

 Here are the top 8 free (or nearly free) logo designers I recommend:

 Squarespace Logo Maker

 Squarespace’s logo maker is one of my favorites.
-It’s so dead simple to use, and offers a lot of modern, minimal designs to choose from.
+(I wish I could say the same about their web design platform…) It’s so dead simple to use, and offers a lot of modern, minimal designs to choose from.

 Free Logo Design